LksWlprn/Opus-Magnum-Philosophicum/README.md

 conspiracy theory.
 It demonstrates that there is a simple way to write down the dynamical law that does not require much information."

 To experimentally test superdeterminism, Hossenfelder has proposed conducting measurements on extremely small scales and at very low temperatures.
 The goal is to reduce the chaotic motion of electrons in order to determine whether they behave more deterministically than previously thought.

 In a 2013 presentation, Hossenfelder suggested repeatedly measuring the non-commuting variables of a single particle at very short intervals.
 Non-commuting variables, such as position and momentum, cannot be precisely determined at the same time.
 Another approach involves spin measurements in different directions, where each new measurement disrupts the previous state.
 However, she assumes that hidden variables might change if measurements aren’t performed quickly enough or if the experimental setup allows for interference, which is why low temperatures are necessary.
+Hossenfelder's idea was inspired by an account of Eugene Wigner about John von Neumann's thought on hidden variables:

+“Von Neumann often discussed the measurement of the spin component of a spin-1/2 particle in various directions.
+Clearly, the possibilities for the two possible outcomes of a single such measurement can be easily accounted for by hidden variables [...]
+However, Von Neumann felt that this is not the case for many consecutive measurements of the spin component in various different directions.
+The outcome of the rst such measurement restricts the range of values which the hidden parameters must have had before that rst measurement was undertaken.
+The restriction will be present also after the measurement so that the probability distribution of the hidden variables characterizing the spin will be different for particles for which the measurement gave a positive result from that of the particles for which the measurement gave a negative result.
+The range of the hidden variables will be further restricted in the particles for which a second measurement of the spin component, in a different direction, also gave a positive result...”

 The key to testing superdeterminism is to create a system that interacts with its surroundings as little as possible.
 If the environment interferes with the experiment, it could alter the hidden variables.
 Hossenfelder’s proposed experiment consists of a system with two mirrors and two polarized beam splitters—one testing spin up/down and the other testing spin right/left.
 According to standard quantum mechanics, a photon encountering a beam splitter has a 50% chance of passing through and a 50% chance of being reflected.
 If reflected, it exits the system; otherwise, after passing through both beam splitters, it reaches a mirror, repeats the process, encounters another mirror on the other side, and continues indefinitely.
 Since the photon has a 50% chance of being reflected at each step, the probability of it remaining in the system drops quickly to near zero.